Storm to march from Pacific to East Coast, unleashing rain, wind, snow and cold air

 The disturbance at high altitudes that instigated the bomb cyclone will shift east over the coming days, helping to brew a zone of low pressure along a cold front slicing toward the Plains.
 The low-pressure zone will sweep into the Corn Belt by early Thursday, pulling into the Upper Midwest during the day.
 By lunchtime, the cold front will stretch from east of Chicago to near Memphis to southwestern Louisiana.

-A bigger story, however, will what happens on the backside of the low pressure zone — wraparound moisture falling on the storm’s cold side could come down as snow, especially in southern Manitoba and southwest Ontario.
-Parts of northeastern North Dakota and northern Minnesota could also see a half foot or more of snowfall, though confidence in amounts is uncertain.
+A bigger story, however, will be what happens on the backside of the low-pressure zone — wraparound moisture falling on the storm’s cold side could come down as snow, especially in southern Manitoba and southwest Ontario.
+Parts of northeastern North Dakota and northern Minnesota could also see a half-foot or more of snowfall, though confidence in amounts is uncertain.
 A few inches are also possible in the James River Valley of South Dakota, with a coating in much of Iowa and Wisconsin simulated by some models.
 Minneapolis will probably stay too warm for any accumulation but some flakes could fly there.

 The bulk of the snow comes down Thursday night into the first half of Friday, but the bigger issue will be winds.
-During the snowfall, they’ll likely gust over 30 mph, but a period of 40 to 45 mph gusts is likely during the day on Friday across the northern Plains.
+During the snowfall, they’ll likely gust over 30 mph, but a period of 40 to 45 mph gusts is likely during the day Friday across the northern Plains.
 That could loft freshly-fallen snow and create a “ground blizzard” even after snowfall has wound down.

 The winds behind the low could also cause problems of their own Thursday into Friday in northwest Kansas, the Sand Hills of Nebraska, southwestern North Dakota and the Colorado High Plains, where gusts between 50 and 60 mph are possible.